 10. Smoothies.
 Give your toddler a drinkable breakfast.

 If you have a picky toddler, or on my toddler's off days, we often settle on a drinkable breakfast.

-To make a healthy smoothie that's fit for a toddler's breakfast, I use a general recipe of: frozen fruit, a tablespoon of oats, a big spoonful of yogurt, a bit of powdered infant probiotics, some veggies, and a good dash of milk.
+To make a healthy smoothie that's fit for a toddler's breakfast, I always follow a general recipe.
+I use a combination of frozen fruit, a tablespoon of oats, a big spoonful of yogurt, a bit of powdered infant probiotics, some veggies, and a good dash of milk.

-Pumpkin is the easiest veggie to add into a smoothie because it comes in a can, it’s already smooth, and it's naturally sweet and mild in flavor (here’s smoothie recipe with pumpkin – you can cut out some of the maple syrup).
+Pumpkin is the easiest veggie to add into a smoothie.
+That's because it comes in a can.
+It's also already smooth.
+Plus, it's naturally sweet and mild in flavor.

 Other veggies that work well are cucumber and carrots.
-I sneak in celery and spinach too, though those flavors tend to stick out a bit more.
+I also sneak in celery and spinach too.
+However in our experience, those flavors tend to stick out a bit more.

-Alternatively, we make a nut butter smoothie, like this apple peanut butter smoothie.
+Alternatively, we make a nut butter smoothie.
+One favorite is this apple peanut butter smoothie.

 I hope your toddler loves these breakfast ideas.
-If you are looking for more breakfast recipes for toddlers, you can poke around here, all my breakfast recipes that are kid friendly.
+If you are looking for more breakfast recipes for toddlers, you can look through all my breakfast recipes that are kid friendly.

-Toddler breakfast ideas to help you breeze through the morning
+Toddler breakfast ideas to get through busy mornings

-What are some of your favorite toddler breakfast ideas?
-Does your toddler have a healthy breakfast?
-I'd love to hear some of your healthy toddler breakfast ideas in the comments.
+What are some of your favorite toddler foods?
+And does your toddler have a healthy breakfast?
+I'd love to hear some of your ideas in the comments.